 If you are searching for a Kanazawa private tour but mainly want to leave the city, you are really comparing a private car day trip against reserved highway buses or a scheduled group tour.

 This is where private transport makes the biggest difference.
-Shirakawa-go and Takayama are absolutely possible as day trips from Kanazawa, but the DIY version comes with stricter timing, advance bus reservations on some routes, less freedom for photo stops, and more pressure if the day starts running late.
+Shirakawa-go and Takayama are absolutely possible as day trips from Kanazawa, but the DIY version comes with stricter timing, advance bus reservations on most routes, less freedom for photo stops, and more pressure if the day starts running late.

 A private car usually makes the most sense when you are traveling as a couple who value comfort, a family group, or a group of three or four splitting the vehicle cost.